-&lt;sup>1 For the purposes of this Article, "non-discriminatory" means most-favoured-nation and national treatment as defined in the Article 194, as well as under terms and conditions no less favourable than those accorded to any other user of like public telecommunications networks or services in like situations.
+For the purposes of this Article, "non-discriminatory" means most-favoured-nation and national treatment as defined in the Article 194, as well as under terms and conditions no less favourable than those accorded to any other user of like public telecommunications networks or services in like situations.

-2. Each Party shall ensure that enterprises established by juridical persons of the other Party or service suppliers of the other Party have access to and use of any public telecommunications network or service offered within or across its border, including private leased circuits, and to this end shall ensure, subject to paragraph 5, that such enterprises and suppliers are permitted:

-- (a) to purchase or lease and attach terminal or other equipment which interfaces with the network and which is necessary to conduct their operations; - (b) to interconnect private leased or owned circuits with public telecommunications networks or with circuits leased or owned by another enterprise or service supplier; and - (c) to use operating protocols of their choice in their operations, other than as necessary to ensure the availability of telecommunications services to the public generally.

-3. Each Party shall ensure that enterprises established by juridical persons of the other Party or service suppliers of the other Party may use public telecommunications networks and services for the movement of information within and across borders, including for their intra-corporate communications, and for access to information contained in data bases or otherwise stored in machine-readable form in the territory of either Party.

-4. Notwithstanding the provisions in paragraph 3, a Party may take such measures as are necessary to ensure the security and confidentiality of communications, subject to the requirement that such measures are not applied in a manner which would constitute either a disguised restriction on trade in services or a means of arbitrary or unjustifiable discrimination or of nullification or impairment of benefits under this Chapter.

-5. Each Party shall ensure that no condition is imposed on access to and use of public telecommunications networks or services other than as necessary:

-(a) to safeguard the public service responsibilities of suppliers of public telecommunications networks or services, in particular their ability to make their services available to the public generally; or

-(b) to protect the technical integrity of public telecommunications networks or services.

-6. This Article shall apply five years after the date of entry into force of this Agreement or as from the date of accession of the Republic of Uzbekistan to the WTO, whichever comes first.
+- 3. Each Party shall ensure that enterprises established by juridical persons of the other Party or service suppliers of the other Party may use public telecommunications networks and services for the movement of information within and across borders, including for their intra-corporate communications, and for access to information contained in data bases or otherwise stored in machine-readable form in the territory of either Party. - 4.
+Notwithstanding the provisions in paragraph 3, a Party may take such measures as are necessary to ensure the security and confidentiality of communications, subject to the requirement that such measures are not applied in a manner which would constitute either a disguised restriction on trade in services or a means of arbitrary or unjustifiable discrimination or of nullification or impairment of benefits under this Chapter. - 5.
+Each Party shall ensure that no condition is imposed on access to, or use of, public telecommunications networks or services, other than as necessary: - (a) to safeguard the public service responsibilities of suppliers of public telecommunications networks or services, in particular their ability to make their services available to the public generally; or - (b) to protect the technical integrity of public telecommunications networks or services. - 6.
+This Article shall become applicable five years after the date of entry into force of this Agreement or as from the date of accession of the Republic of Uzbekistan to the WTO, whichever comes first.